apache/iceberg/site/docs/java-api-quickstart.md

 HadoopCatalog catalog = new HadoopCatalog(conf, warehousePath);
 ```

-Like Hive catalog, Hadoop catalog implements the interface `Catalog`.
-So it also contains methods for working with tables, like createTable, loadTable, and dropTable.
+Like the Hive catalog, `HadoopCatalog` implements `Catalog`, so it also has methods for working with tables, like `createTable`, `loadTable`, and `dropTable`.

-This example create a table with Hadoop catalog:
+This example creates a table with Hadoop catalog:

 ```java
 import org.apache.iceberg.Table;